 Void Elementalists require 4 karma to play.

-Full Psionicists are by way of special application only as we want to limit how many are in the game at a given time.
+Druids are by way of special application only as we want to limit how many are in the game at a given time.
+They also require a solid understanding of magick through playing other elementalists, and good communication with staff.